Spring in Jasper National Park

 Wildflowers

 South-facing slopes and open meadows in the valley bottoms offer great spots to view early-flowering plants.
 In early spring, look for the Prairie Crocus—a pale purple flower with a bright yellow center which blooms in April.
 June is when valley bottom flowers burst forth in profusion.
-Best bets include day hiking trails such as Valley of the Five Lakes, Pyramid Bench, or the Flower Loop just off of the Overlander Trail.
+Best bets include day hiking trails such as Pyramid Bench or the Flower Loop just off of the Overlander Trail.

 Chasing waterfalls